* Bipartisan group recommends winding down Fannie, Freddie

 By Margaret Chadbourn

-WASHINGTON, Feb 25 (Reuters) - A bipartisan panel called on Monday for winding down government-controlled mortgage finance firms Fannie Mae and Freddie Mac as part of an effort to have private lenders take on more of the risk of supplying credit to the U.S. housing market.
+WASHINGTON, Feb 25 (Reuters) - A bipartisan research group called on Monday for winding down government-controlled mortgage finance firms Fannie Mae and Freddie Mac as part of an effort to have private lenders take on more of the risk of supplying the housing market with credit.

-The proposal from the Bipartisan Policy Center, a Washington-based think tank, aims to jump-start a stalled debate on the government's role in housing and help build a consensus for change.
+The proposal from the Bipartisan Policy Center aims to jump-start a stalled debate on the government’s role in housing and help build a consensus for change.

 Under the plan, banks and other private companies would take the lead not only in originating mortgages, but in issuing mortgage-backed securities as well.

-Those firms and private insurers would then bear the risks of default, except in extreme cases when they are unable to absorb further losses, in which case a "public guarantor" funded by premium payments would provide a backstop.
+The private sector would then bear the losses for defaulted mortgages, except in catastrophic circumstances, in which case a public guarantor funded by premium payments would provide a backstop.

-The latest proposal, which was pulled together over the last 16 months by a 21-member commission of retired lawmakers and former housing officials, would attempt to shrink the government's footprint in housing and have private capital play a larger role, a process that promises to take years.
+The latest proposal, which was pulled together over the last 16 months by a 21-member commission, would attempt to shrink the government’s footprint in housing and have private capital play a larger role, a process that promises to take years.

 Fannie Mae, Freddie Mac and the Federal Housing Administration currently back nearly nine of 10 new mortgages.
 At a news conference to unveil the report, members of the commission said winding down Fannie Mae and Freddie Mac would be a five to seven-year process.